Jim Stubler - Owner

 2001 featured a major remodel with new scoring system, carpeting and re-configuration of the settee area.
 The sound system and lighting was upgraded to enhance the Comsic bowling experience.

 Keeping current with the latest technology, the Super Bowl added a new Brunswick scoring system, including forty inch monitors over each lane, masking units and new Cosmic light package.
-Today with 23 employees the business offers multi-dimentional bowling offerings from open bowlling to leagues to party packages to Cosmic light shows, Pro Shop, Perky's Pizza and snack bar, game room, and professional stand-up comedy.
+Today with 23 employees the business offers multi-dimentional bowling offerings from open bowlling to leagues to party packages to Cosmic light shows, Pro Shop, Perky's Pizza, snack bar, video arcade game room, and professional stand-up comedy.

 Between the Grand Prix Scholarship Program and the Rudy Stubler Memorial Scholarship, the Super Bowl has contributed over $50,000 to further the post-secondary education of youth bowlers.